 AABD is available on an annual subscription.
 The database is updated bimonthly.

 We welcome your comments about AABD.
-Please e-mail us.
+Please contact us.